On the Life of Peter

-He was fishing on his boat during twilight one evening (near the shore of the Sea of Galilee mentioned at that time), and although he had a fishing rod in his hands, he had other things on his mind.
-The dusk light illuminated the surface of the water like a pool of blood in the expanse of the ocean.
-The light reflected on Peter’s young, yet calm and steady face, as if he were deep in thought.
-At that moment a breeze came up, and he suddenly felt that his life was lonely, and thus suddenly he experienced a feeling of desolation.
-The water in the sea reflected the light wave after wave, and it was evident that he did not have the heart to fish.
-Just as he was lost in his thoughts of all sorts of things, he suddenly heard someone behind him say: “Jewish Simon, son of Jonah, the days of your life are lonely.
+At dusk one evening, Peter was fishing from his boat (near the shore of what was then known as the Sea of Galilee).
+He had a fishing rod in his hands, but there were other things on his mind.
+The setting sun illuminated the surface of the water like a vast ocean of blood.
+The light reflected onto Peter’s young yet calm and composed face; he seemed to be deep in thought.
+At that moment, a breeze stirred, and he suddenly felt the loneliness of his life, which immediately gave him a sense of bleakness.
+As the waves of the ocean glistened in the light, it was clear that he was in no mood to fish.
+As he was lost in thought, he suddenly heard someone behind him say, “Simon Barjona the Jew, the days of your life are lonely.
 Will you follow Me?”
-When Peter heard this he was shocked, and he dropped the fishing rod in his hands, and it soon sank to the bottom of the water.
-Peter rushed to turn around, and he saw a man standing in his boat.
-He looked Him up and down: His hair, draped to His shoulders, was slightly golden yellow in the sunlight and His clothing was gray.
-He was of medium height and His attire was entirely that of a Jewish man.
-In the light of twilight, His gray clothing looked slightly black, and His face appeared to have a bit of a sheen.
-Peter sought to see Jesus multiple times but each time was unable to do so.
-At that moment he believed in his spirit that that man was certainly the holy One in his heart, so he bowed down in his boat: “Could it be that You are the Lord who has come to preach the gospel of the kingdom of heaven?
-I have heard of Your experiences but I have never seen You.
+Startled, Peter promptly dropped the fishing rod he had been holding, which immediately sank to the bottom of the sea.
+Peter hurriedly turned around to see a man standing in his boat.
+He looked Him up and down: The man’s hair, hanging to His shoulders, was slightly golden yellow in the sunlight, He wore gray clothing, was of medium height, and was dressed from head to toe as a Jewish man.
+In the fading light, the man’s gray clothing looked slightly black, and His face seemed to have a slight sheen.
+Many times, Peter had sought to meet Jesus, but had never succeeded.
+At that moment, deep in his soul, Peter believed that this man must be the holy one of his heart, and so he prostrated himself in the fishing boat and said, “Could it be that You are the Lord who has come to preach the gospel of the kingdom of heaven?
+I have heard of Your experiences, but I have never seen You.
 I have wanted to follow You, but I could not find You.”
-Jesus had already walked to the hold of his boat and had quietly sat down.
-He said:[a] “Get up and sit next to Me.
-I have come to seek those who truly love Me, and to spread the gospel of the kingdom of heaven.
-I am going everywhere to seek those who are of one heart with Me.
+By then, Jesus had moved to the boat’s cabin, where He was sitting calmly: “Get up and sit next to Me!”
+He said.
+“I am here to seek those who truly love Me.
+I have come especially to spread the gospel of the kingdom of heaven, and I shall travel throughout the lands to seek those who are of one mind with Me.
 Are you willing?”
 Peter replied: “I must follow he who is sent by the heavenly Father.
 I must acknowledge he who is chosen by the Holy Spirit.
-As I love the heavenly Father, how could I not be willing to follow?”
-Although the religious conceptions within Peter’s words were quite strong, Jesus smiled and nodded His head with satisfaction.
+As I love the heavenly Father, how could I not be willing to follow You?”
+Although Peter’s words were rife with religious notions, Jesus smiled and nodded His head in satisfaction.
 At that moment, a feeling of fatherly love for Peter grew inside of Him.